 If a company is not able to earn an economic profit, it may fail.
 The owners of the business will eventually have to exit the industry, and the resources of the business will be put to a different use.

 How to calculate opportunity cost

 For most people, it makes most sense to think about opportunity costs from the perspective of ‘what do I sacrifice?’ versus ‘what do I gain?’

-So what are you giving up by working as a bartender versus working as a mechanic?
+So what could you be giving up by working as a bartender versus working as a mechanic?

-At first, it may look like $25 per hour.
+At first, in the example above, it may look like $25 per hour.
 But this is not the way opportunity costs are calculated.
 The formula is not “what I sacrifice minus what I gain.”
 Instead, it is necessary to look at the ratio of sacrifice to gain.

 It is important to look at the ratio between two alternatives to correctly calculate opportunity costs.

 You can think about opportunity cost when you consider investing.
 Say you’re deciding between investing $50 in stocks or in bonds.
 If you decide to buy $50 worth of a stock, you might see the price increase and make money from your investment.
 (You might also see the price decrease, and lose money.)
 If you decide to buy a $50 bond, you can have a clearer picture of what you may earn on that investment, but in this hypothetical example you could have missed out on more dramatic increases in the stock price.*

 In this case, you can consider an investment’s opportunity cost by weighing the potential pros and cons of investing in a bond, versus the pros and cons of investing in a stock.

 Remember that all investing carries risk, and you can lose money in the market.
 Stash recommends diversifying when you invest, and following the Stash Way.
 A diversified portfolio can have a mix of stocks, bonds, and exchange-traded funds (ETFs).